OnToology/OnToology/README.md

 2. [AR2DTool](http://github.com/idafensp/ar2dtool) and rename it to "ar2dtool.jar"
 3. [vocabLite](http://github.com/dgarijo/vocabLite/releases) and rename it to "vocabLite-1.0-jar-with-dependencies.jar"

-Also make sure they can be executed (x permission is given).
+Make sure the are located in the same dir as the environment variable e.g. (ar2dtool_dir, widoco_dir) and they can be executed (x permission is given).

+#### Set default configuration files
+In the folder that specified in the environment variable ```ar2dtool_config```, include default configuration files for AR2DTool and Widoco.